 "On November 14th, she presented us with $450.00 that she had raised by selling salmon keychains in her neighbourhood that she and her Mom manufactured themselves.
 It is this sort of thing that energizes me and gives me hope that, in spite of all the depressing news we receive daily, there is hope for the future.
 On our volunteers' behalf, I've suggested that Julia and Joscilyn might be interested in a membership because Julia is not yet old enough to be up here on her own yet." ~ Peter McCully From all of us here at Goldstream Hatchery, and on behalf of our Pacific Salmon,

-Thank you so much for your support and interest in salmon enhancement Julia! |
+Thank you so much for your support and interest in salmon enhancement Julia!
+Day by day and week by week, the salmon are slowly arriving at Goldstream.

 |